wahyuzero/termagent/README.md

 ---

-*Made with 2 hands and probably too much caffeine*
+*Made with 2 hands, probably too much caffeine, and the burning desire to not pay $20/month for Claude Code*

+> 🥔 *"My phone is a potato, but at least it's MY potato running an AI agent"*